-Whether you are a beneficiary or an executor of an estate, you may be wondering does an executor have to show accounting to beneficiaries.
-An executor of an estate does not have an automatic obligation to file an accounting of the estate.
-But once the beneficiaries request an accounting, the executor has to provide one.
+Whether you are a beneficiary or an executor of an estate, you may be asking the question, does an executor have to show accounting to beneficiaries.
+The answer is, an executor of an estate does not have an automatic obligation to file an accounting of the estate.
+But once the beneficiaries request an accounting, the executor does have to provide one.

 If a beneficiary and the executor agree to an informal accounting, it might work, as long as the beneficiary is satisfied, they have all the information.
 When an executor files an informal accounting, they don’t have to file it with the court.
 They can just provide it to the beneficiaries.
 An executor may ask a beneficiary to approve an informal accounting before the executor makes distributions of estate funds.

-If not satisfied, demand that an executor show a formal accounting
+If not satisfied, the beneficiary will demand that the executor show a formal accounting

 If the beneficiary is not satisfied with an informal accounting, they can ask for a formal accounting.
 If the executor fails to provide one, the beneficiaries can compel the executor to provide one.
 If the executor is ordered by the court to provide an accounting, they usually do or get removed by the court.
 Sometimes they provide an incomplete or fraudulent accounting.
 Beneficiaries can sue to challenge those accountings and get the money that the executor may be keeping from the beneficiaries.